dmtrbch/smx-blockchain-course/docs/S01-fundamentals/M6-wallets/L2-mm-lavamoat/index.md

  The goal of LavaMoat is to bring added protections to modern JavaScript apps without having to rewrite them from scratch and automate a good first-start security configuration.

- Learn more about LavaMoat below and, in the next section, we'll hear from MetaMask co-founder Dan Finlay talk about MetaMasks' broader contributions in building a secure, extensible JavaScript to power a decentralized future.

  Additional Material
 -------------------